getty-zig/getty.so/docs/user-guide/tutorial/deserializers.md

         const deserializer = d.deserializer();

         const v = try getty.deserialize(allocator, T, deserializer);
-        defer getty.de.free(allocator, v);
+        defer getty.de.free(allocator, v); // (4)!

         std.debug.print("{any} ({})\n", .{ v, @TypeOf(v) });
     }
 }
 ```

-1. Just like in `deserializeBool`, all we're doing here is parsing tokens,
+1. Just like in `deserializeBool`, all we're doing in these functions is
-    turning them into Getty values, and passing those values to a visitor.
+    parsing tokens, turning them into Getty values, and passing those values to
+    a visitor.

     By the way, you'll see `token.X.slice` come up pretty often in our
     deserializer.
 All it's doing is getting the string that corresponds to our